SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     deflate        Deflate variables in netCDF files using Lempel-Ziv compression.
 (NEMO-Cmd) gather         Gather results from a NEMO run.
-(NEMO-Cmd) help           print detailed help for another command (cliff) prepare        Prepare a Salish Sea NEMO run. run            Prepare, execute, and gather results from a Salish Sea NEMO model run. split-results  Split the results of a multi-day SalishSeaCast NEMO model run (e.g. a hindcast run) into daily results directories.
+(NEMO-Cmd) help           print detailed help for another command (cliff) prepare        Prepare a SalishSeaCast NEMO run.
+    run            Prepare, execute, and gather results from a SalishSeaCast NEMO model run. split-results  Split the results of a multi-day SalishSeaCast NEMO model run (e.g. a hindcast run) into daily results directories.